-- Immediately follow directions given by playground supervisors - Use equipment responsibly for the purpose intended - Toys, balls, etc. from home need to stay in backpacks - Pencils, paper, notebooks, art sets stay in the classroom or in backpacks - Rocks, sticks, woodchips, snowballs, etc. stay on the ground - Stay within playground boundaries (ramp and container is are off limits) - Ask permission to retrieve balls, toys, etc. that go over the fence - Ask permission to go inside to use the restrooms - Dress appropriately for the weather i.e. coats, hats, gloves in cold weather - Place coats on a bench when taken off in warm weather - Shoes must be worn at all times - Stay out of mud and water puddles and off of ice - When the bell rings stop playing and line up quickly and quietly - Walk at all times on concrete - If you take equipment out, you bring it back in - Play safely, be respectful of others and HAVE FUN!
+- Immediately follow directions given by playground supervisors - Use equipment responsibly for the purpose intended - Toys, balls, etc. from home need to stay in backpacks - Pencils, paper, notebooks, art sets stay in the classroom or in backpacks - Rocks, sticks, woodchips, snowballs, etc. stay on the ground - Stay within playground boundaries (ramp and container are off limits) - Ask permission to retrieve balls, toys, etc. that go over the fence - Ask permission to go inside to use the restrooms - Dress appropriately for the weather i.e., coats, boots, hats, gloves in cold weather - Place coats on a bench when taken off in warm weather - Shoes must always be worn - Stay out of mud and water puddles and off ice - When the bell rings stop playing and line up quickly and quietly - Always walk on concrete - If you take equipment out, you bring it back in - Play safely, be respectful of others and HAVE FUN!